 If you believe that you or a loved one may be experiencing domestic violence, here is where to get help and how to file a restraining order.

-It’s also important to consult an experienced attorney at Fulmer Law, P.A.
-The first consultation is free-of-charge and we guarantee it to be very informative.
+It’s also important to consult an experienced attorney at Fulmer Law, P.A. regarding your situation and the next steps you should take.

 Fulmer Law, P.A. understands domestic violence crimes.
 Whether you are the victim of domestic violence and need immediate protection and/or divorce or you have been falsely accused of domestic violence and need a lawyer to represent you in court, Fulmer Law, P.A. can help!

 If you have been falsely accused of domestic violence, call the best criminal defense attorney in Polk County, Art Fulmer.
 Even if you do not hire Mr. Fulmer to represent you, the legal advice he will provide during your consultation will give you an idea of what you are up against and help you plan for the future.

 If you are a victim of domestic violence, call our family law attorneys for a consultation immediately.
 In the meantime, please read the below information: